-Transcription, a job which works for bachelor’s degree holders, is among the best jobs ideal for introverts because they provide a high level of autonomy, suitable for independent thinkers, and can be completed remotely.
+Transcription, a job that works for bachelor’s degree holders, is among the best jobs ideal for introverts because it provides a high level of autonomy, suitable for independent thinkers, and can be completed remotely.
 While you should have fast and accurate typing skills, the required speed varies by company, but the faster, the better.

 The primary responsibilities of an animal trainer include working with service animals, house pets, and horses on basic obedience and tricks, performance and competition, house training, security, and assisting people with disabilities.

 These professionals may work in kennels, shelters, human services, entertainment production companies, law enforcement training agencies, or small businesses.